NNPDF/nnpdf/doc/sphinx/source/get-started/installation.rst

 Installation from source
 ------------------------

-If you intend to work on the NNPDF code, then building from source is the recommended installation procedure.
+If you intend to work on the NNPDF code, then installing from source is the recommended installation procedure.
 Note that the ``binary-bootstrap.sh`` should be downloaded and run as explained above, if the user has not already done so.